tanviredusecond/LARAVEL_API_SECOND_PROJECT/process.md

 it will give you a token after posting data

 and you can use it as a bearer token and use it for login with any frontend framework

+17)Create a logout endpoint
+    when this endpoint hit
+    we replace its api_token with null again and save it and send a json response so the token cant be used

+18) we make another function in the LoginController if you want you can make seperate controller we dont do that here

+19) we made the user login and register and the article api both

+20) now we apply only the loggen in user can see this article get post put and delete

+    we basically do that with middleware
+    we add middleware directly in the route

+     int "api.php"

+    but you can make this middleware with command line

+    middleware means to access the the resource you need to pass the route

+    luckly this is actually implemented when the laravel project is initialized  in the beginning

+    we add the middlw ware to the five Route

+21) if any thing wrong happen it may send you the html again for auth so we need to add a unauthenticate function this is future task

+thats it